Put video on your website with

 yourself with a different Flash player, because you can

 choose less drastic compression if you like.
-Another problem
+YouTube will

 My other web video